-- Benefitting from tax savings.
+- What are the tax advantages?
 Life insurance benefits are almost always paid out tax free while premiums paid for long-term care insurance can sometimes be deducted from your state and federal taxes.
 Different policies let you reap different tax savings.

-A licensed agent can help you find a hybrid policy that works for you and your budget.
+A licensed insurance professional can help you find the long-term care insurance policy that works best for you and your budget.
 Learn about the three main ways to get long-term care insurance.